GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 #reset-acronym("WER")
 *#acr("WER") metric for #acr("ASR").*
 The #acr("ASR") task consists of recognizing the words pronounced by a speaker from an audio record.
-The performance of #acr("ASR") systems is evaluated by the #acr("WER") metric.
+The #acr("WER") metric measures the performance of #acr("ASR") systems.
 It is computed as follows:
 $
   "WER" = (s + d + i) / n
 $
 where $s$ is the number of substitutions, $d$ of deletions, and $i$ of insertions needed to transform the true sentence into the predicted text.
 $n$ counts the total number of words of the ground truth.
-Hence, the #acr("WER") quantifies the difference between the original and transcribed text.
+Hence, the #acr("WER") quantifies the original and transcribed text difference.
-The total number of errors $s + d + i$ is also called the Levenshtein or edit distance, proposed by Vladimir Levenshtein in 1965 @levenshtein_binary_1965.
+The total number of errors $s + d + i$ is also called the Levenshtein or edit distance, which Vladimir Levenshtein proposed in 1965 @levenshtein_binary_1965.
 Its default formulation considers comparing two strings at the character level.
 Besides, the #acr("WER") score uses words as the fundamental tokens.
 As its definition is recursive, most implementations leverage dynamic computing.